2010 San Diego Padres season

 The 2010 San Diego Padres season was the 42nd season in franchise history.
 On August 25, the Padres had a 6 1/2-game lead over the second-place San Francisco Giants, but ended up missing the playoffs as the Giants passed them in September.
-This was the last winning season the Padres would have until 2020.
+This was the last winning season the Padres would have until 2020, as well as their last 90 win season until 2024.

 Regular season

 Many preseason predictions picked the Padres to finish the season in last place in the NL West.

 On April 12, 2010, (Padres home opener) the Padres scored 17 runs—including a ten run 4th inning, making it the most runs in one half inning of baseball in Petco Park's history—against the Atlanta Braves as they went on to win 17–2.
 In the Padres' 1–0 win over the San Francisco Giants on April 20, San Diego won despite San Francisco's Jonathan Sánchez and Sergio Romo limiting them to just one hit, one of the very rare occasions that a team won with just one hit.

 On May 13, Mat Latos threw a one hitter in a 1–0 win over the Giants.

 On May 29, the Giants signed free agent outfielder Pat Burrell.
 Padres CEO Jeff Moorad, Burrell's friend and his former agent, would later say he regretted not recruiting Burrell to the Padres.

 On May 31, the Padres played 51 games and were 2 games ahead of the Los Angeles Dodgers.
 They had one of the highest winning percentages in the National League despite having poor attendance and one of the worst payrolls in Major League Baseball.
 The Padres had one of the lowest ERA in the National League.

 On June 11, the Padres had 36 wins and 25 losses.
 They were tied with the Los Angeles Dodgers in first place.